Best daily deals

 C. Scott Brown / Android Authority

-As mentioned already, Moonlight is a program that allows you to stream games over the internet from your gaming PC (aka “host”) to your phone, tablet, laptop, or TV (aka “client”).
+As mentioned, Moonlight is an app that allows you to stream games over the internet from your gaming PC (aka “host”) to your phone, tablet, laptop, or TV (aka “client”).
 Assuming you have fast enough internet connections for both the host and the client, you can play your PC games anywhere — even if your gaming rig is physically miles away.

-Essentially, the Moonlight gaming tool is like your own personal Google Stadia.
+Essentially, Moonlight is like your own personal Xbox Cloud Gaming.

-Instead of streaming games from Google’s or Amazon’s servers, you stream from your gaming PC.
-And, instead of paying Google or Amazon to buy games and stream the content, you can stream the games you already own as much as you like for free.
-Plus, you can stream any game, not just those that Google, Amazon, or Microsoft offer.
+Instead of streaming games from Amazon or Microsoft’s servers, you stream from your PC.
+And instead of paying extra to stream the content, you can stream the games you already own as much as you like for free.
+Plus you can play any game, not just those in a specific cloud catalog.

-Moonlight is free and open-source, so you can install it on as many systems as you like without cost.
+Moonlight is open-source, so you can install it on as many systems as you like without cost.
 If you’re a software developer, you can even contribute to the further development of Moonlight.

 Why not just use Steam Link?